 The Bottom Line:

-Around the world, people have adopted insects as a protein source for many years.
-But, in the United States, it is just beginning to get some attention.
-If you are curious, head out to one of the many restaurants that feature bugs in their dishes— or visit Edible Insects, Chapul, Exo Protein, or Entomo Farms for some healthy bug treats.
-You may be surprised!
+Globally, humans have eaten insects as a protein source for many years.
+But, in the United States, it is only the beginning to get some attention.
+If you are curious visit Edible Insects, Chapul, Exo Protein, or Entomo Farms for some healthy bug treats.
+You will be pleasantly surprised!